Size: 1 Microfilm reel

 Summary: This microfilm collection consists of papers compiled by Milton Morriss James on African American artists Laura Wheeler Waring and Henry Ossawa Tanner, as well as on artist Julius Bloch.

 The compiled papers related to Laura Wheeler Waring include correspondence (1923-1946) regarding commissions, exhibitions, honorary positions, and activities related to State Teachers College at Cheyney, as well as a letter from J. O. Tanner offering to sell an H. O. Tanner painting to Waring for Cheyney; teaching materials, including course outlines, exams, and reports for music and art appreciation, handwriting, visual education, and other art classes; a sketchbook; and printed material (1948-1977).

 Julius Bloch material (1950-1980) includes correspondence regarding James' effort to purchase a Bloch painting, as well as an article on Bloch.

-James' correspondence (1948-1977) relates to efforts to get a Philadelphia public school named after Waring and to organize exhibitions of Waring's work.
-Research letters concern publications on Waring and Henry O. Tanner.
-Correspondence with Mary Beattie Brady of the Harmon Foundation concerns artworks for Cheyney and the Laura Wheeler Waring Public School.
+James' correspondence (1948-1977) relates to efforts to get a Philadelphia public school named after Laura Wheeler Waring and to organize exhibitions of Waring's work.
+Research correspondence conserns publications on Warring and Henry O. Tanner.
+Also included is correspondence with Mary Beattie Brady of the Harmon Foundation regarding works of art for Cheyney and the Laura Wheeler Waring Public School.